Cillian Buckley: Senior

 Buckley made his senior debut for Kilkenny on 12 February 2012 in the final of the pre-season Walsh Cup.
-He came on as a substitute as Kilkenny defeated Galway to take the title by 2-20 to 1-14.
-Buckley was a regular during the subsequent league campaign which eventually saw Kilkenny faced old rivals Cork in the decider.
-A huge 3-21 to 0-16 victory gave him a first National Hurling League medal.
-Kilkenny were later shocked by Galway in the Leinster decider, losing by 2–21 to 2–11, however, both sides subsequently met in the All-Ireland decider on 9 September 2012.
-Kilkenny had led going into the final stretch, however, Joe Canning struck a stoppage time equaliser to level the game at 2–13 to 0–19 and send the final to a replay for the first time since 1959.
+He came on as a substitute as Kilkenny defeated Galway to take the title by 2–20 to 1–14.
+Buckley was a regular during the subsequent league campaign, which eventually saw Kilkenny facing old rival Cork in the decider.
+A huge 3–21 to 0–16 victory gave him a first National Hurling League medal.
+Kilkenny were later shocked by Galway in the Leinster Senior Hurling Championship (SHC) decider, losing by 2–21 to 2–11; however, both sides subsequently met in the All-Ireland SHC decider on 9 September 2012.
+Kilkenny had led going into the final stretch; however, Joe Canning struck a stoppage time equaliser to level the game at 2–13 to 0–19 and send the final to a replay for the first time since 1959.
 The replay took place three weeks later on 30 September 2012.
-Galway stunned the reigning champions with two first-half goals, however, Kilkenny's championship debutant Walter Walsh gave a man of the match performance, claiming a 1–3 haul.
-The 3–22 to 3–11 Kilkenny victory gave Buckley a first All-Ireland medal.
+Galway stunned the reigning champions with two first-half goals; however, Kilkenny's championship debutant Walter Walsh gave a man of the match performance, claiming a 1–3 haul.
+The 3–22 to 3–11 Kilkenny victory gave Buckley a first All-Ireland Senior Hurling Championship (SHC) medal.

 Kilkenny's dominance showed no sign of abating in 2013, with Buckley winning a second successive league medal following a 2–17 to 0–20 defeat of Tipperary in the decider.

 In 2014 Buckley collected his third successive league medal, as Kilkenny secured a narrow one-point 2–25 to 1–27 extra-time victory over Tipperary.
-Buckley subsequently secured his first Leinster medal, as a dominant Kilkenny display gave "The Cats" a 0–14 to 1–9 defeat of Dublin.
-On 7 September 2014 Kilkenny faced Tipperary in the All-Ireland decider.
+Buckley subsequently secured his first Leinster SHC medal, as a dominant Kilkenny display gave "The Cats" a 0–14 to 1–9 defeat of Dublin.
+On 7 September 2014, Kilkenny faced Tipperary in the All-Ireland SHC decider.
 In what some consider to be the greatest game of all time, the sides were level when Tipperary were awarded a controversial free.
-John O'Dwyer had the chance to win the game, however, his late free drifted wide resulting in a draw.
+John O'Dwyer had the chance to win the game; however, his late free drifted wide resulting in a draw.
 The replay on 27 September 2014 was also a close affair.
 Goals from brothers Richie and John Power inspired Kilkenny to a 2–17 to 2–14 victory.
-It was Buckley's second All-Ireland medal, while he was later presented with an All-Star.
+It was Buckley's second All-Ireland SHC medal, while he was later presented with an All-Star.